-Is Protein Powder Safe During Pregnancy
+Is Protein Powder Safe During Pregnancy?
+A Dietitian Answers

 It’s no secret that we need more nutrients during pregnancy, including protein.
-And yet, often our body seems to be working against us - whether it’s ‘morning’ sickness, food aversions or lack of stomach space in the third trimester, finding sources of protein you actually feel like eating during pregnancy can be tricky.
+And yet, often our body seems to be working against us - whether it’s ‘morning’ sickness, food aversions or lack of stomach space in the third trimester, finding sources of protein you actually feel like eating can be tricky.

-So, is it OK to top up your diet with some protein powder when you’re pregnant just to make sure you’re getting enough?
+So, is it OK to top up your diet with some protein powder when you’re pregnant to make sure you’re getting enough?

 The answer is…it depends (sorry, stay with me!).